Airports in Germany

 Europe's busiest expressway cloverleaf, the "Frankfurter Kreuz" is right adjacent to the airport.
 This is where the A3 and the A5 autobahns, the most important in Germany, intersect and allow quick access to Europe's extensive superhighway net.
 In addition the airport has its own bus station and a large number of parking spaces, including long-term ones, and ones for the disabled, women only and large vehicles.

 But stress is being laid on reaching the airport swiftly and comfortably by rail.
-Some 90 long distance trains a day stop at its railway station, affording passengers direct connections to Cologne, Hamburg, Munich, Berlin, Dresden, Nürnberg and many other German cities, not to mention Vienna, Milan, Zürich and Amsterdam.
+More than 170 long distance trains a day stop at its railway station, affording passengers direct connections to Cologne, Hamburg, Munich, Berlin, Dresden, Nürnberg, Stuttgart and many other German cities, not to mention Vienna, Milan, Zürich and Amsterdam.
 Some airlines even have check-in counters right at the station.